zhanggq96/zhanggq96.github.io/about.md

 [jekyll](https://github.com/jekyll/jekyll)
 -->

-Pointless fun.

-I am a 4th year Electrical Engineering student at McMaster University with an interest in coding.
-I like watching anime, travelling with friends and learning new programming frameworks in my spare time.
+I am an Electrical Engineering student at McMaster University with an interest in statistical signal processing, image processing and discrete math.
+In my spare time I enjoy programming.

 You can view some of my projects [here]({{ site.baseurl }}{% link projects.markdown %}).